Master of Science Degree

 |Capstone Courses||(3-6 credits)|

 Degree Type: MS

 Total Required Credits: 30

-1. There are three options for degree completion:
+1. There are two options for degree completion:

 51X, 61X: Courses with emphasis on mechanical engineering technology